ForwardCareerLabs/portfolio/README.md

 This repository shows simple examples of how I improve clarity, structure, and how information comes across to hiring managers and reviewers

 If you are working on a resume or dealing with a security questionnaire, these examples reflect the type of improvements I provide

+This is not based on templates or generic formatting.
+The focus is on how information is actually read and evaluated in real hiring and review situations